Kotopita, which means chicken pie, is one of many types of Greek meat pites. This particular meat pie is made with chicken and shaped into a galette.

 - Line a large baking tin with parchment paper and place the galettes.

-- Bake in a preheated oven to 180o C / 350o F, for about 45 minutes or until golden brown.
+- Bake in a preheated oven to 180o C / 350o F until golden, for about 45 minutes.

 - Remove from the oven and set aside for 10-15 minutes to cool before serving.